-I, , Filipino, of legal age and with office address at , do hereby certify that:

-1. I am the duly appointed Corporate Secretary of (the "Corporation"), a corporation duly organized and existing under and by virtue of the laws of the Republic of the Philippines, with office address at .

-2. Based on the records, during the lawfully convened meeting of the Board of Directors of the Corporation held on , the following resolutions were passed and approved:

-"RESOLVED, That , , , be authorized and appointed, as he is hereby authorized and appointed, as the Corporation's Proxy (the "Proxy") to attend all meetings of the stockholders of Premium Leisure Corp.
-(PLC) whether the meeting is regular or special, or at any meeting postponed or adjourned therefrom, with full authority to vote the shares of stock of the Corporation held in PLC and to act upon all matters and resolution that may come before or presented during meetings, or any adjournments thereof, in the name, place and stead of the Corporation.

-"RESOLVED, FINALLY, That PLC be furnished with a certified copy of this resolution and PLC may rely on the continuing validity of this resolution until receipt of written notice of its revocation."

-3. The foregoing resolutions have not been modified, amended or revoked in accordance with the records of the Corporation presently in my custody.

-IN WITNESS WHEREOF, I have signed this instrument in on

-Printed Name and Signature of the Corporate Secretary

-SUBSCRIBED AND SWORN TO BEFORE ME on in •

-Affiant exhibited to me his Competent Evidence of Identity by way of issued on
+I, , Filipino, of legal age and with office address at, do hereby certify that: "Corpor the duly appointed Corporate Secretary of (the ation"), a corporation duly organized and existing under and by virtue of the laws of the Republic nilippines, with office address at on the records, during the lawfully convened meeting of the Board of Directors of the Corporation, the following resolutions were passed and approved: "RESOLVED, That,, "RESOLVED, FINALLY, That PLC be furnished with a certified copy of this resolution and PLC may rely on the continuing validity of this resolution until receipt of written notice of its revocation." oregoing resolutions have not been modified, amended or revoked in accordance with the records of poration presently in my custody.
+IN WIT NESS WHEREOF, I have signed this instrument in on Printed Name and Signature of the Corporate Secretary SUBSCI Affiant 6 RIBED AND SWORN TO BEFORE ME on in exhibited to me his Competent Evidence of Identity by way of issued on at Page No o; b; f .

-at

-Doc.
-No. ; Page No. ; Book No. ; Series of .
 WILLY N. OCIER

 Mr. Ocier, 63, is an Executive Director and Chairman of Premium Leisure Corp.
-He is also an Executive Director and the Co-Vice Chairman of Belle Corporation, Chairman and Director of APC Group, Inc., Premium Leisure and Amusement, Inc. and the Vice Chairman of Tagaytay Highlands International Golf Club, Inc. and Highlands Prime, Inc. He is the Chairman and Director of Tagaytay Midlands Golf Club, Inc., The Country Club at the Tagaytay Highlands, Inc., The Spa and Lodge, Inc. Mr. Ocier is also the Chairman, President, and Chief Executive Officer of Philippine Global Communications, Inc., Chairman and President EXPERIENCE / of Pacific Online Systems Corporation, and Chairman of Total Gaming and Technologies, Inc. He is a EDUCATION Director of Leisure and Resorts World Corporation.
+He is also an Executive Director and the Co-Vice Chairman of Belle Corporation, Chairman and Director of APC Group, Inc., Premium Leisure and Amusement, Inc. and the Vice Chairman of Tagaytay Highlands International Golf Club, Inc. and Highlands Prime, Inc. He is the Chairman and Director of Tagaytay Midlands Golf Club, Inc., The Country Club at the Tagaytay Highlands, Inc., The Spa and Lodge, Inc. Mr. Ocier is also the Chairman, President, and Chief Executive Officer of Philippine Global Communications, Inc., Chairman and President of Pacific Online Systems Corporation, and Chairman of Total Gaming and Technologies, Inc. He is a Director of Leisure and Resorts World Corporation.
 He also sits as a Director to the following unaffiliated corporations, IVantage Equities, Philequity Management, Inc., Abacore Capital Holdings, Inc. and Toyota Corporation Batangas.
 He was formerly President and Chief Operating Officer of Eastern Securities Development Corporation.
 Mr. Ocier graduated from Ateneo de Manila University with a Bachelor of Arts degree in Economics.
 In recognition of Mr. Ocier's corporate leadership and role in providing employment opportunities to Filipinos, the University of Batangas conferred him a degree in Doctor of Humanities, honoris causa.